CoVPN/correlates_reporting2/manuscripts/NovavaxStage2CoP_DataandCode.md

 **Statistical reports**: PreventProximalCorrelateNew.pdf

-To reproduce this report, follow the following instructions:
+To reproduce this report, follow the following instructions on https://github.com/yinghuang124/Exposure-Proximal